 One thing that our mind often does when we are rejected is to figure out why we are rejected.
 Our mind is always trying to solve problems for us.
 But little did it know that it actually creates more problems for us.

-Knowing why doesn’t necessary help us get accepted.
+Knowing why doesn’t necessarily help us get accepted.

-I know some of us need closure.
+I know some of us seek closures.
 If someone rejects your love, you want to know why they don’t choose you.
 If someone rejects your job application, you want to see the rejection letter.
 You want something to know what is the cause of your rejection.

 But you don’t always get a “why”.
 Keep thinking about the cause would only make you trapped in this analytical loop.

-If you really want to know why you get rejected, ask the person who reject you.
-Don’t make up reasons on your own.
-You won’t know what the other person is thinking and our mind usually misinterpret the situation.
+If you really want to know why you get rejected, ask the person who rejects you.
+Don’t invent reasons on your own.
+You won’t know what the other person is thinking and our mind usually misinterprets the situation.